The Dogue de Bordeaux (French Mastiff) Collars

 The Dogue De Bordeaux is also known as the French Mastiff.
 This breed is a very large and impressive breed, this breed was known in France as early as the fourteenth century, particularly in southern France in the region around Bordeaux Hence, the city lent its name to this large dog.
 This breed was started in the 1920’s.

 The French placed emphasis on keeping the old breeding line pure.
 Black masks were considered an indication of the crossing with the English Mastiff.
-As an important indication of purity of the breed, attention was paid to the self colored (pink) nose, lighter eye color, and red mask.
+As an important indication of the purity of the breed, attention was paid to the self-colored (pink) nose, lighter eye color, and red mask.

-The history of the breed is believed to have come before the bull mastiff as well as the bulldog.
-It is said that this French Mastiff can be found in the background of the bullmastiff, and others claim that the Dogue and bastiff breeds were both being accomplished at the same time.
+The history of the breed is believed to have come before the bullmastiff as well as the bulldog.
+It is said that this French Mastiff can be found in the background of the bullmastiff, and others claim that the Dogue and mastiff breeds were both being accomplished at the same time.

-Some say this breed is very close in relations with the Neopolitan Mastiff.
+Some say this breed is very close in relation with the Neopolitan Mastiff.
 The French Mastiff shares the same common links as all modern molossers.

 In 1867, the first canine exhibition was held in Paris, France.
 The winner of the Dogue de Bordeaux was a female named Magenta.
 The Dogue de Bordeaux was then given the name of the capital of its region of origin, today’s Dogue de Bordeaux.